google/tensorstore/docs/index_space.rst

    difference between any two bounds to be represented as a signed 64-bit integer.

+TensorStore currently supports ranks :math:`n` less than or equal to 32, which is the same constraint imposed by NumPy.

 .. _dimension-labels:

 Each of the :math:`n` dimensions may optionally be identified by a unique